 How can I protect myself from getting monkeypox?

-- Get the first and second dose of the monkeypox vaccine.
+- Gay, bisexual, and other men who have sex with men, and transgender/non-binary people who have sex with men, or with other transgender/non-binary people, should get the first and second dose of the monkeypox vaccine.
 The second dose is available to anyone 28 days after receiving the first dose.
-Note: The vaccine is estimated to be 85% effective after two doses.
-So other prevention measures should still be considered.

 Other ways to reduce your risk: